axemclion/grunt-saucelabs/README.md

-grunt-saucelabs-qunit
+grunt-saucelabs
 ---------------------

-A Grunt task for running qunit tests using Sauce Labs' Cloudified Browsers.
+A Grunt task for running qunit and jasmine tests using Sauce Labs' Cloudified Browsers.

 [Grunt](http://gruntjs.com/) is a task-based command line build tool for JavaScript projects, based on nodejs.
 [QUnit](http://qunitjs.com/) is a powerful, easy-to-use JavaScript unit test suite used by the jQuery, jQuery UI and jQuery Mobile projects and is capable of testing any generic JavaScript code, including itself!